had2020/TerimalRtdm/documentation.md

 <details>

-<summary>2️⃣ You will need to setup the `App` variable, which is a struct that holds the core information, such as the key pressed, cursor position used to move the terminal cursor, and the rendering pool.</summary>
+<summary>2️⃣ You will need to <mark>setup the `App` variable</mark>, which is a struct that holds the core information, such as the key pressed, cursor position used to move the terminal cursor, and the rendering pool.</summary>

 ```rust
 use TerimalRtdm::*;